-- is in URL group selection of a URL group (refer to chapter 14.4) which the URL should match with - is rated by Kerio Web Filter rating system the rule will be applied on all pages matched with a selected category by the Kerio Web Filter plug-in.
+- is in URL group selection of a URL group (refer to chapter 14.4) which the URL should match with - is rated by Kerio Web Filter rating system the rule will be applied on all pages matched with a selected category by the Kerio Web Filter module.
 Click on the Select Rating... button to select from Kerio Web Filter categories.
-For - is any URL where server is given as IP address by enabling this option users will not be able to bypass URL based filters by connecting to Web sites by IP address rather than domain name.
+For details, refer to chapter 12.3. - is any URL where server is given as IP address by enabling this option users will not be able to bypass URL based filters by connecting to Web sites by IP address rather than domain name.
 This trick is often used by servers offering illegal downloads.